 6. HP ENVY Photo 7155 All-In-One printer

 A strong choice for photo printing is the HP ENVY Photo 7155 All-in-One printer.
-While the modest price of this model may be one of its most attractive features, it also sports an impressive high quality, lab-rivalling photo-printing mode that puts your local print shop to shame.
+While the modest price of this model may be one of its most attractive features, it also sports an impressively high quality, lab-rivaling photo-printing mode that puts your local print shop to shame.

 This best HP wireless printer for home use can take those photos off your mobile device and onto paper.
 You can also insert your camera’s SD card directly into the printer so you can to view, edit, and print without having to transfer to a PC first.

 Copy and scan features come standard on the HP ENVY Photo 7155, too.
 Also, because it has a dedicated photo paper tray, you won’t need to switch out your regular paper for photo paper each time you want to create stunning color prints.